Morwenn/cpp-sort/docs/Writing-a-randomizing_adapter.md

 ## Conclusion

-We have seen how to write a simple sorter adapter which gives users the option to harden their code against Hyrum's law in a more granular fashion that simply sticking a macro in every sorter.
+We have seen how to write a simple sorter adapter which gives users the option to harden their code against Hyrum's law in a more granular fashion than simply sticking a macro in every sorter.

 This one was pretty straightforward, but writing adapters can occasionally be much more challenging.
 Good adapters can ideally replace the sorter they wrap without effort, and there's generally more to it than meets the eye.